Bernard Gallacher: Professional career

-Private life

 Gallacher was the professional at the Wentworth Club near London for 25 years until the end of 1996.
-His daughter Kirsty was a presenter on Sky Sports News for 20 years.

-Gallacher also wrote a column for Scottish golf magazine bunkered from 1998 until 2008.
+He wrote a column for Scottish golf magazine bunkered from 1998 until 2008.

+Personal life

+Gallacher's daughter Kirsty was a presenter on Sky Sports News for 20 years.
+Another daughter, blogger and former restaurateur Laura Gallacher, is married to Russell Brand.

 In August 2014, Gallacher was one of 200 public figures who were signatories to a letter to The Guardian opposing Scottish independence in the run-up to September's referendum on that issue.